vrmarcelino/CCMetagen/README.md

 ```
 This will filter the .mapstat file, removing the templates that did not pass CCMetagen's quality control, will add the percentage of mapped reads for each template and will output a file with extension 'stats_csv'.
 It will also output the overall proportion of reads mapped to these templates in the terminal.
 For more details about the additional columns of this file, please check [KMA's manual](https://bitbucket.org/genomicepidemiology/kma/src/master/KMAspecification.pdf).

+When working with highly complex environemnts for which reference databases are scarce (e.g. many soil and marine metagenomes), it is common to obtain a low proportion of classified reads, especially if the sequencing depth is low.
+Besides relaxing the CCMetatgen settings, you can adjust the KMA aligner settings, by for example: removing the `-and` and the `-apm f` flags, so that you can get a match even when the reference sequences are not significantly overrepresented or when only one of the PE reads maps to the template.
+For more info, please check the [KMA's manual](https://bitbucket.org/genomicepidemiology/kma/src/master/KMAspecification.pdf).
+It can also be useful to build a customized reference database with additional genomes of organisms that are closely related to what you expect to find in your samples.

-**Understanding the ranked taxonomic output of CCMetagen:** The taxonomic classifications reflect the sequence similarity between query and reference sequences, according to default or user-defined similarity thresholds.
+## Understanding the ranked taxonomic output of CCMetagen:
+The taxonomic classifications reflect the sequence similarity between query and reference sequences, according to default or user-defined similarity thresholds.
 For example, if a match is 97% similar to the reference sequence, the match will not get a species-level classification.
 If the match is 85% similar to the reference sequence, then the species, genus and family-level classifications will be 'none'.
 Note that this is different from identifications tagged as unk_x (unknown taxa).
 These unknowns indicate taxa where higher-rank classifications have not been defined (according to the NCBI taxonomy database), and it is unrelated to sequence similarity.